-Biological safety cabinets listed by the National Sanitation Foundation (NSF) after 1992 may not have lamps installed because there is no longer a NSF secondary test standard for UV lamps.
+Note: Biological safety cabinets listed by the National Sanitation Foundation (NSF) after 1992 may not have lamps installed because there is no longer an NSF secondary test standard for UV lamps.
 The NSF-49 standard for Biohazard cabinetry does not provide any performance criteria for UV lighting and does not recommend the use of UV lights inside biological safety cabinets.
-In addition, the new Canadian Biosafety Guidelines also states that the use of UV irradiation germicidal lamps is strongly discouraged due to their limited effectiveness at disinfecting the inside of Biological Safety Cabinets.
+In addition, the Canadian Biosafety Handbook (second edition) also states that the use of UV irradiation germicidal lamps is strongly discouraged.
+This is attributed to the limited effectiveness of the UV light at disinfecting the inside of the Cabinet.